Suspicious emails. Dodgy websites. They’re out there… and they’re out to get you. But, how can you tell what you can trust?

 “Homoglyph attacks” use lookalike characters from foreign alphabets to make a fake domain look like its real counterpart.
 A popular example of this vulnerability was demonstrated in 2017 by Xudong Zheng who used homoglyphs to create a fake Apple website.
 Here’s the link: https://www.аррӏе.com.
 Don’t worry, this link is completely safe to use!
 If you’d like to read more about this vulnerability, you can find a link to Xudong’s blog post when you visit the fake apple site.

-If you want to see how easy it is to create lookalike domain names, you can use this homoglyph generator and follow the instructions: Iron Geek.
+If you want to see how easy it is to create lookalike domain names, you can use a homoglyph generator and follow the instructions at Iron Geek.com.

 Here is a fake Amazon URL I created using the generator: www.amаzоn.co.uk.
 Can you tell that it’s fake?